kagiko/vaultwarden-wiki/Setup-as-a-systemd-service.md

 Feb 18 05:29:10 staging-bitwarden systemd[1]: bitwarden_rs.service: Main process exited, code=exited, status=203/EXEC
 Feb 18 05:29:10 staging-bitwarden systemd[1]: bitwarden_rs.service: Failed with result 'exit-code'.
 ```

+This is known to occur when bitwarden_rs is running inside a container (LXC, et al) or natively.
+The parameter `LimitNPROC=64` in the service file prevents the service from starting.
+Commenting out that particular parameter results in the service starting correctly.

-Commenting out that particular line results in the service starting correctly.
-Note: A systemd override file will not work, the line must be commented out/removed.
+**Note**: A systemd override file will not work, the line must be commented out/removed.
 The easiest way to do this is via
 ```
 # systemctl edit --full bitwarden_rs.service
 ```